 Isocrates

-We are delighted to welcome Dr. Maria G. Xanthou FHEA, of the Harvard Center for Hellenic Studies to join members of the Kosmos Society for an Open House discussion on: “Killing with words: Isocrates, Dio Chrysostom, and Libanius on how to commit character assassination with style.”
-As Monty Python’s sketch Argument Clinic illustrates, abusive discourse (psogos, loidōria, mempsis) lies at the heart of oratory and rhetorical education.
-Abuse informs the… Read more
+We were delighted to welcome Dr. Maria G. Xanthou FHEA, of the Harvard Center for Hellenic Studies, to join members of the Kosmos Society for this recorded Open House discussion on: “Killing with words: Isocrates, Dio Chrysostom, and Libanius on how to commit character assassination with style.” (see below for the video).
+She introduces the topic as follows: As Monty Python’s sketch Argument Clinic illustrates, abusive discourse (psogos, loidōria, mempsis)… Read more

 Open House | Metus hostilis and fear appeals in 4th c.
 BCE rhetoric, with Maria G. Xanthou